maximilianwank/orfino/README.md

 ### :bell: Notify My Device

-Notification on filled orders can be sent via [Notify My Device](https://www.notifymydevice.com/).
+Notifications on filled orders can be sent via [Notify My Device](https://www.notifymydevice.com/).
 You just have to register and install the App on your respective device.

 ### :card_file_box: Timed Rotating File Logger